eti-p-doray/align-wakeups/HOWTO.md

 onTimer();
 ```

-Notice that approximately there is approximately 32ms between each invocation of
+Notice that there is approximately 8ms between each invocation of
 the `onTimer()` function.